-If you’re considering working with a 3PL company or are new to outsourcing shipping, what goes on in a 3PL fulfilment centre may seem like a black box.
+If you’re in the UK and are considering working with a 3PL company or are new to outsourcing shipping, what goes on in a 3PL fulfilment centre may seem like a black box.

 But the 3PL fulfilment process doesn’t have to be a mystery, nor should it be!

 So what exactly happens at a 3PL’s ecommerce warehouse once a customer clicks “Submit order” on your online store?
 Let’s explore the entire process from start to finish.